Dark Breaks the Dawn

 Sage, a clever orphan from a neighboring country, is sold as a servant to a nobleman with a plan that smacks of treason.
 With the royal family missing and presumed dead, Conner wants to prepare a replacement prince.
 Sage and two other orphaned boys are faced with a terrible choice: join Conner in his plan or die at the hands of his henchmen.
 If they accept, one boy will be chosen to wear the crown as prince of Carthya.
 With Conner as his chief adviser, of course.

-The three boys accept and Conner and his men begin a series of lessons and tests … Continue reading
+The three boys accept and Conner and his men begin a series of lessons … Continue reading